Roger Bart

-Roger Bart (born September 29, 1962) is an American actor and singer.
+Roger Bart (born September 29, 1962) is an American actor.
 He won a Tony Award and a Drama Desk Award for his performance as Snoopy in the 1999 revival of You're a Good Man, Charlie Brown.

-Bart received his second Tony Award nomination for playing Carmen Ghia in the original production of The Producers.
+Bart received his second Tony Award nomination for playing Carmen Ghia in the original production of The Producers and his third for his performance as "Doc" Brown in Back to the Future: The Musical.
 His other accolades include a SAG Award and three Outer Critics Circle Award nominations.
+In 2007, he began a three-year stint as Frederick Frankenstein in the Broadway and touring production of Young Frankenstein.

 Bart performed the song "Go the Distance" from the 1997 animated film Hercules, which was nominated for an Oscar and a Golden Globe.

 Early life and education

 Bart was born in Norwalk, Connecticut, the son of a teacher and a chemical engineer, and grew up in Bernardsville, New Jersey.
 His uncle is journalist Peter Bart.
-He graduated from Bernards High School in 1980 and was inducted into the school's hall of fame.
+He graduated from Bernards High School in 1980 and was later inducted into the school's hall of fame.

 He earned his BFA in Acting from Mason Gross School of the Arts at Rutgers, the State University of New Jersey in 1985.

 Bart was close friends with Jonathan Larson: both worked as waiters between theater jobs and frequently hung out at each other's workplaces.
 He participated in early presentations of Larson's work including Tick, Tick...
-Boom! and Rent: the main character "Roger" from Rent is named after him.
+Boom! and Rent; the main character "Roger" from Rent is named after him.